T. Siva

-T. Siva is an Indian film producer and distributor in Chennai, India.
+T. Siva is an Indian film producer, distributor and actor based in Chennai, Tamil Nadu.
 He has produced 23 films including Saroja and Kanimozhi.
-He owns the production company, Amma Creations.
-He is best known for Aravindhan (in which he introduced Yuvan Shankar Raja), Saroja and Aravaan.
+Siva owns the production company, Amma Creations.
+He is best known for Deiva Vaakku, Aravindhan (in which he introduced Yuvan Shankar Raja), Saroja and Aravaan.

 Career

 In the late 1990s, Siva faced economic problems following the release of Aravindhan (1997).
 In early 1999, he attempted to make a comeback though a film titled Conductor Mappillai starring Murali and Swathi but the film was shelved.